lifeisstillgood/story.ottersfromspace/docs/chapter1.rst

 =====

 Oliver thinks he is having a bad day.
-His parents have been kidnapped, a billion dollar secret formula has been stolen, and a cold-blooded, evil killer has a gun pointed at his head.
+His parents have been kidnapped, and a cold-blooded, evil killer is about to shoot him dead.

-All Oliver has on his side is an Otter he met in the river behind his house.
+But Oliver also met an otter  today.

 An Otter from Space.

 Oliver's day is about to get a lot better.
-And a whole lot more exciting.

 And anyone not on the Otter's side is about to have a really, *really* bad day.